o-x-e-y/oxeylyzer/README.md

 #### based_on

 This is an array `[]` that contain references to other config files.
 Most provided configs use `default`, which has a couple of useful formatting features like unshifting latin characters and some punctuation and changing some unconventional quotation marks to the more common appostrophe (which itself is the unshifted version of `"`).
 One caveat is that this does not check for circular references, so if you have one file `A` that references `B` and have `B` reference `A`, that _will_ get stuck in an infinite loop.
-Don't do that :thumbsup:.
+Don't do that :thumbsup:

 #### letters_to_lowercase